 Sustainability Reporting

-ESMA’s mandate on corporate sustainability reporting relates to companies with securities listed on a regulated market (i.e., issuers), including their disclosure under the Non-Financial Reporting Directive (NFRD) – soon the Corporate Sustainability Reporting Directive (CSRD) – and under Taxonomy Regulation Article 8.
-ESMA also contributes to the development of European Sustainability Reporting Standards (ESRS).
+ESMA’s mandate on sustainability reporting relates to companies with securities listed on a regulated market (i.e., issuers), including their disclosure under the Non-Financial Reporting Directive (NFRD) – soon the Corporate Sustainability Reporting Directive (CSRD) and the accompanying European Sustainability Reporting Standards (ESRS) – and under Taxonomy Regulation Article 8.

 European Common Enforcement Priorities